balunist/mbp_docs2/source/usage/advanced/multimap.rst

 with the model.
 The default map name is :blue-bold:`map` which can be rename to identify it's content, i.e. a material type or an assembly name.

-The additional maps are saved when the model is saved.
+The additional maps are saved when the model is saved to the Fusion cloud.
 You can remove a map by turning on the visibility icon before you rerun MBP.
 All post-mapping tasks are available on the saved maps and changes to each map are saved when the model is saved.

 A new Manufacturing Model task will create a separate manufacturing model for the map it is launched on.
-Rearranging components on the map within or between boards will be reflected in the created manufacturing model.
+Rearranging components on the map within or between boards in the design workspace will be reflected in the created manufacturing model.

 You can switched between saved maps using the visibility icon next to each map component.